DeepPoradiya/Navigation-Bar/README.md

 - Task : React-Js

-- Topic : fetch the json data(title,description,url,imgpath) and print the json data and slice() operator,use ternary operator(?).
+- Topic : add loader effect when the page load and rounting with class component  and install react-router-dom and use propstype and defaulttype